Concerto Soloist - Diary entries

 January 27 1914

-Notes: Satina indicates that this was a concert of the Liverpool Philharmonic Society.
+Notes: Satina indicated that this was a concert of the Liverpool Philharmonic Society, and was aware only of the performance of Rachmaninoff's concerto, which she mistakenly believed was the Third Concerto, op.
+30. The further details are according to the attached review.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 January 29 1914